 Like with most accidents, who is at fault in a T-bone accident depends on the specifics of the case.
 It may be any number of parties, and multiple parties may share responsibility.

-An investigation will take place to determine fault in these kind of car accidents.
-You may also seek out a car accident attorney who can advise you and guide you through the process of determining fault and receiving proper compensation after a T-Bone collision.
+An investigation will take place to determine fault in these kinds of car accidents.
+You may also seek out a car accident personal injury attorney who can advise you and guide you through the process of determining fault and receiving proper compensation after a T-Bone collision.

 When you’re asking “Who’s at fault in a T-Bone accident?” the answer in some cases is that neither of the drivers in the actual T-bone collision are responsible.
 One driver may swerve to avoid the other driver who is negligently driving, and because of this, end up causing a car accident with a third vehicle.
 In this case, the driver whose negligent driving caused the other car to swerve, resulting in an accident, is at fault and must remain at the scene until police arrive.